pranaovs/college-notes/Semester-1/PH1001T-Engineering_Physics/2-Ultrasonics/notes.md

 Human ears can hear sound waves ranging from 20 Hz to 20 kHz.
 Sounds above 20 kHz are called ultrasonic sounds.

+### Properties of Ultrasonic Waves

+1. The speed of propagation of ultrasonic waves depend upon their frequency.
+It increases with increase in frequency.
+2. The wavelength of the waves are very small and the waves exhibit negligible diffraction effects.
+3. The can travel over long distances as a highly direction beam and without much loss of energy.
+4. The are highly energetic.
+Intensities are up to $10~kW/m^{2}$.
+Normally, 1 to 2 $kW/m^{2}$ intensities are used.
+5. They produce cavitation effects in liquids.

 ## Production of Ultrasonic Waves